ibm-cloud-docs/BlockStorage/how-to-create-duplicate-volume.md

 copyright:
   years: 2014, 2017
-lastupdated: "2017-08-31"
+lastupdated: "2017-09-26"

 ---
 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}

-# How to Create a Duplicate Block Volume
+# Creating a Duplicate Block Volume

 We provide the ability to create a duplicate of an existing Block or File storage volume.
 The duplicate volume will inherit the capacity and performance options of the original LUN/volume by default and will have a copy of the data up to the point in time of a snapshot.